-Forest/Savannah Ecosystem: Transitional between the drier Oak-Hickory Forest Region to the west and the mixed Mesophytic (medium moisture) Forest Region to the east and north, Mammoth Cave National Park contains portions of each.
-With is home to more than 1200 species of flowering plants, including 84 species of trees, and the diversity within plant communities is high.
+Transitional between the drier Oak-Hickory Forest Region to the west and the mixed Mesophytic (medium moisture) Forest Region to the east and north.
+Mammoth Cave National Park contains portions of each which is home to more than 1200 species of flowering plants, including 84 species of trees, and the diversity within plant communities is high.

-Ridgetop Pine-Oak Stands - Located on the dry edges of sandstone cliffs facing south to west, acid xeric habitats support nearly pure but narrow stands of virginia pine and chestnut oak.
-Analagous to the cedar-oak glades, these sites are where virginia pine is not successional.
+Located on the dry edges of sandstone cliffs facing south to west, acid xeric habitats support nearly pure but narrow stands of virginia pine and chestnut oak.
+Analogous to the cedar-oak glades, these sites are where virginia pine is not successional.
 Droughty conditions are clearly a factor in the maintenance of these stands, but the role of fire is not known.
 Observations in the field have failed to detect fire scars on either pines or oaks, so until the role of fire is better understood, these stands will remain low on the list of priorities.